SongW-SW/MoD/README.md

 This repository contains the implmentation of the paper [Mixture of Demonstrations for In-Context Learning](https://openreview.net/pdf?id=uqxSLoCw3K), published in NeurIPS 2024.
 Our code is constructed based on [CEIL](https://github.com/HKUNLP/icl-ceil).

+## Instruction
+To run the code, specify the task name in ./scripts/run_mod.sh.
+Then create a folder for output.

+> mkdir ./output

+Then run the command:

+> bash ./scripts/run_mod.sh.